Jithinsreenilayam/UAE-property-market--analysis/Real_Estate Project/docs/business_insights.md

 ---

-## Insight 6 — Premium Supply Is Concentrated in Eight Dubai Neighbourhoods
+## Premium Supply Is Concentrated in Eight Dubai Neighbourhoods

 **Finding:**
 All top 10 areas by average price are in Dubai.
 Eight areas individually average over AED 3.5M.